 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-PUAs appear legitimate and entice users into installation with offers of "useful" and "beneficial" functions.
-However, the only purpose of these apps is to generate revenue for their developers.
-Therefore, the advertised features are usually nonoperational, which makes unwanted applications worthless to users.
-Instead of delivering on any promises, PUAs cause redirects to untrustworthy and malicious sites, deliver intrusive ads and gather sensitive information.
+PUAs appear legitimate and entice users to install with offers of "useful" and "beneficial" functions, however, the only purpose of these apps is to generate revenue for their developers.
+Therefore, the advertised features are usually nonoperational, which makes unwanted applications useless to users.
+Rather than delivering any real value, PUAs cause redirects to untrustworthy and malicious sites, deliver intrusive ads and gather sensitive information.

 How did adware install on my computer?

-The most common way that PUAs infiltrate systems is via download/install setups of other programs.
+PUAs often infiltrate systems is via the download/install setups of other programs.
 This deceptive marketing tactic of packing ordinary software with unwanted or malicious content is called "bundling".
-Rushed download and installation processes (e.g. ignored terms, used pre-set options, skipped steps and sections, etc.) - increase the risk of potential infiltrations and infections.
-Once clicked on, intrusive advertisements can execute scripts to download/install PUAs without user consent.
+Rushing download and installation processes (e.g. ignoring terms, using pre-set options, skipping steps and sections, etc.) increases the risk of potential infiltration and infections.
+Once clicked, intrusive advertisements can execute scripts to download/install PUAs without users' consent.

-Users should research content to verify its legitimacy, before downloading/installing it.
-It is recommended to only use official and verified download channels.
-It is ill-advised to use P2P sharing networks (BitTorrent, Gnutella, eMule, etc.), free file-hosting sites, third party downloaders and similar sources - as they are deemed to be untrustworthy.
-Download/Installation processes should be treated with caution.
-Therefore, it is important to read terms, study all available options, use the "Custom/Advanced" settings and decline downloading/installing additional apps, tools, functions and so on.
-Intrusive advertisements rarely look suspicious themselves, however they redirect to questionable webpages (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with such adverts/redirects, it is strongly advised to inspect the device and remove all suspect applications and/or browser extensions/plug-ins without delay.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research all content to verify its legitimacy, before downloading/installing.
+Use only official and verified download channels.
+Do not use P2P sharing networks (BitTorrent, Gnutella, eMule, etc.), free file-hosting sites, third party downloaders, or similar sources - they are untrusted.
+Treat download/Installation processes with caution.
+Therefore, it is important to read the terms, study all available options, use the "Custom/Advanced" settings and decline downloading/installing additional apps, tools, functions and so on.
+Intrusive advertisements rarely seem suspicious, however, they redirect to dubious web pages (e.g. gambling, pornography, adult-dating and others).
+If you encounter such ads/redirects, inspect the device and remove all suspect applications and/or browser extensions/plug-ins without delay.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.